About Our Granbury Bed and Breakfast On the Lake

 Tore down old barn and added new building for storage and workshop; Painted the house in historic colors.
 Added light poles to front and back.
 Enlarged the pathway to the gazebo Redid the boat dock and deck; built waterfall/Koi pond; painted most rooms; redid porch in the back and rails in the gazebo.
 Added fencing, parking places, jetted tub to upstairs east bedroom; redid bath area to a balcony room and added roof and siding to the balcony.

 David and Melissa Reitz 2020 –

 In the midst of the COVID-19 pandemic, repainted inside and out.
 Added rails to front porch and rebuilt rails on the back porch.
 Converted office to walk-in pantry.
 Renovated boat dock and deck.
-Converted storage shed to bridal suite; rebuilt kitchen cabinets and upgraded appliances.
-Restored fireplaces to original and added local cedar mantles.
+Converted storage shed to bridal retreat; rebuilt kitchen cabinets and upgraded appliances.
+Restored fireplaces to original and added mantels using local cedar.
 Restored master bedroom back into a parlor and Dr. Doyle Suite into master bedroom.
-Removed walkway from front door added replaced with grass, building new walkway from front door around to the parking area.
+Removed walkway from front door and replaced with grass, building new walkway from front door around to the parking area.
 Rebuilt two old storage sheds into a single storage shed.
 Expanded powder room under the stairs.
 Added landscaping to front of the house.
-Added Wi-Fi throughout the house, wireless security camera, and smart door locks to the front and back.
+Added Wi-Fi throughout the house, wireless security camera.

 Hope you enjoy your stay at our bed and breakfast and watch for other improvements!
 We’re just getting started!